Wyoming vs. Hawaii NCAA Football Odds, Plays and Insights | November 27, 2021

 - Wyoming is 2-0-1 against the spread and 3-0 overall this season when the team records more than 32.8 points.

-- The Cowboys collect 365.8 yards per game, 92 fewer yards than the 457.8 the Rainbow Warriors allow per outing.
+- The Cowboys collect 365.8 yards per game, 92.0 fewer yards than the 457.8 the Rainbow Warriors allow per matchup.

-- In games that Wyoming amasses more than 457.8 yards, the team is 2-0 against the spread and 2-0 overall.
+- Wyoming is 2-0 against the spread and 2-0 overall when the team piles up over 457.8 yards.

 - The Cowboys have turned the ball over 17 times this season, 10 fewer than the Rainbow Warriors have forced (27).